-MAF Biosecurity New Zealand requires, with 95% confidence, that not more than 0.5% of the units in a consignment are infested with visually detectable, regulated pests.
+MAF Biosecurity New Zealand requires, with 95% confidence, that not more than 0.5% of the units (for limes, a unit is one fruit) in a consignment are infested with visually detectable regulated pests.
 To achieve this, MAF Biosecurity New Zealand will sample and inspect 600 units with an acceptance level of zero infested units (or equivalent), from the (homogeneous) lot.